 Both of these issues are made especially impactful by the fact that one of the market's main drivers: the need for healthcare facilities in rural areas.
 Video conferencing and telemedicine play a vital role in helping out of town patients who don’t have close access to hospitals or clinics, yet these are also the most likely to lack internet connectivity and IT data infrastructures.

 Vendors are hopeful that the growing availability of cloud services will offset this problem.
-By using cloud-based platforms, enterprise video providers are introducing the concept of video telecommunication as a service for end-users.
-In this, the service providers locate the telecommunication system on their behalf.
+By using cloud-based platforms, enterprise video providers are introducing the concept of video communication as a service for end-users.
+In this, the service providers locate the communication system on their behalf.
 Each participant is required to send the request to the server and as the server accepts the request, the streaming of the video is initiated.
 This provides the end-users with low investment, fewer technical requirements, and less bandwidth requirement.

 For now, a few other trends are expected to keep the market for healthcare video conferencing moving upwards, including:

 Ultimately, the inevitable success of the Global Video Conferencing in Healthcare Market is hard to debate.
-Yes, it will be hard for the market to reach it's full potential until the issue of rural availability is addressed, but still-the advantages of video telecommunication in other healthcare sectors will surely be enough to keep the industry growing in the meantime.
+Yes, it will be hard for the market to reach it's full potential until the issue of rural availability is addressed, but still-the advantages of video communication in other healthcare sectors will surely be enough to keep the industry growing in the meantime.

 For more information, see our 2012-2016 report on the Global Video Conferencing in Healthcare Market.